Bowel Movements, Constipation & the Pelvic Floor

 Many things in life can contribute to a loss of tone in the pelvic floor muscles but the reverse is also true and some can develop too much tone.
 The tone in our pelvic floor directly influences our elimination - pee and poop and can sometimes mess with optimal function.

-How do we move from feeling like a victim of our own function, to honoring our victorious vaginas and powerful pelvic floors?
+How do we move from feeling like victims of our own function to honouring our victorious vaginas and powerful pelvic floors?

 Pregnancy and childbirth